middleman/middlemanapp.com/source/advanced/pretty_urls.html.markdown

 ![Amazing picture](/posts/2013-09-23-some-interesting-post/amazing-image.png)
 ```

-To slightly automate this process, the markdown may be processed by ERB first.
+To slightly automate this process, the Markdown may be processed by ERB first.
 For example, in a file named `/posts/2013-09-23-some-interesting-post.html.markdown.erb`:

 ```ruby